astanabe/ClaidentInstaller/README.md

 On macOS, macOS 10.14 Mojave or later is required.
 Mac users need to install Xcode command line tools before installing Claident.
-Xcode command line tools can install by running the following command in the terminal.
+Xcode command line tools can be installed by running the following command in the terminal.

 ```
 xcode-select --install